Sump Pump Reviews

 • Can Operate During Power Outages -- The primary pump can lose power during power outages, blown fuses, or when someone unplugs the pump and forgets to plug it back in.

-• Can Operate During Pump Failure -- A battery backup sump pup is a second line of defense when a primary sump pump overheats, becomes clogged, or experiences some other mechanical failure.
+• Can Operate During Pump Failure -- A battery backup sump pump is a second line of defense when a primary sump pump overheats, becomes clogged, or experiences some other mechanical failure.

 • Can Assist During Heavy Water Volumes -- Unusually high volumes of water can cause a primary sump pump to be overwhelmed.
 A battery backup system can kick on during these times to give that much-needed extra boost of power.